 In order to heat up the heating element, a temperature below 5°C must be applied to the thermostat.
+If necessary, the thermostat must be cooled below 5°C for the test.

 Caution: At the same time, when a circulating pump is connected, it is started too.